How Much Should You Pay an Amazon Influencer? [GUIDE]

 However, some of the best Amazon Influencers are so good at referring sales on Amazon that they realized they could also increase their own revenue by charging the product owners for placements on their websites, YouTube channels and wherever they have an audience. (remember, these are business people themselves and are entitled to make additional revenue in a free market system).

-There are situations where Amazon influencers and Amazon Live Influencers are still willing to place products in their content in exchange for free samples.
+There are situations where Amazon influencer Storefronts and Amazon Live Influencers are still willing to place products in their content in exchange for free samples.
 But increasingly, the Amazon influencers landing at the top of search results require additional payment beyond free samples.

 How Much Do Amazon Influencers Earn Per Sale From Amazon?